TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 1/John 1.35.md

 ---

-Again on the morrow John was standing, and two of his disciples;
+Again, the next day, John was standing with two of his disciples,